oracle/node-oracledb/doc/src/api_manual/aq.rst

         * - Attribute Name
           - Description
         * - ``correlation``
-          - A string containing the correlation that was used during enqueue.
+          - A String containing the correlation that was used during enqueue.
         * - ``delay``
           - An integer containing the number of seconds the message was delayed before it could be dequeued.
         * - ``deliveryMode``
           - An integer containing the delivery mode the messages was enqueued with.
         * - ``exceptionQueue``
-          - A string containing the name of the exception queue defined when the message was enqueued.
+          - A String containing the name of the exception queue defined when the message was enqueued.
         * - ``expiration``
           - The number of seconds until expiration defined when the message was enqueued.
         * - ``msgId``
-          - A buffer containing the unique identifier of the message.
+          - A Buffer containing the unique identifier of the message.
         * - ``numAttempts``
           - An integer containing the number of attempts that were made to dequeue the message.
         * - ``originalMsgId``
-          - A buffer containing the unique identifier of the message in the last queue that generated it.
+          - A Buffer containing the unique identifier of the message in the last queue that generated it.
         * - ``payload``
-          - A buffer or DbObject containing the payload of the message, depending on the value of ``queue.payloadType``.
+          - A Buffer or DbObject containing the payload of the message, depending on the value of ``queue.payloadType``.
 Note that enqueued Strings are returned as UTF-8 encoded Buffers.
         * - ``priority``
           - An integer containing the priority of the message when it was enqueued.
         * - ``state``
           - An integer representing the state of the message.
-It is one of the following constants:
+It is one of the following constants: :ref:`oracledb.AQ_MSG_STATE_READY <oracledbconstantsaq>`, :ref:`oracledb.AQ_MSG_STATE_WAITING <oracledbconstantsaq>`, :ref:`oracledb.AQ_MSG_STATE_PROCESSED <oracledbconstantsaq>`, :ref:`oracledb.AQ_MSG_STATE_EXPIRED <oracledbconstantsaq>`.
-            :ref:`oracledb.AQ_MSG_STATE_READY <oracledbconstantsaq>`,
-            :ref:`oracledb.AQ_MSG_STATE_WAITING <oracledbconstantsaq>`,
-            :ref:`oracledb.AQ_MSG_STATE_PROCESSED <oracledbconstantsaq>`,
-            :ref:`oracledb.AQ_MSG_STATE_EXPIRED <oracledbconstantsaq>`.

     See `Oracle Advanced Queuing
     Documentation <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=ADQUE>`__